-- Spread or pinch two fingers horizontally to change the horizontal scale (timebase). - Spread or pinch two fingers vertically to change the vertical scale of the active waveform. - Function keys and rotary knobs: The front panel provides nearly all functions and controls to operate the instrument in the classic ways, without touchscreen.
+- Spread or pinch two fingers horizontally to change the horizontal scale (timebase). - Spread or pinch two fingers vertically to change the vertical scale of the active waveform. - Function keys and rotary knobs:

+The front penal provides positive all fi - The front panel provides nearly all functions and controls to operate the instrument in the classic ways, without touchscreen.
 As an exception, the signal bar cannot be used with front panel controls. - Optional mouse and/or keyboard: These devices work conform to Windows standards.
 The navigation keys on the front panel correspond to the keys on the keyboard.